klkblake/abcc/README.md

  * `compare-simplified`: Simple tool for visualising what impact the `ao` simplifier has.

- * `constantify`: Convert a file into a C file with that file's contents as a string constant.
-Useful for embedding files into the `abcc` binary so that it doesn't need to find anything at runtime.
+ * `constantify`: Converts a file's contents into a string constant stored in a C file for embedding into the abcc binary.
+This allows the `abcc` binary to be self-contained.

  * `expect`: Auto generates part of the type inferencer for a small but noticable performance improvement.